Prince Faisal bin Hussein: Early life

-Faisal was born in 11 October 1963 at Palestine Hospital in Al Abdali, Amman, He was early schooling in Amman, Faisal was sent in 1970 to his mother's native United Kingdom where he attended St. Edmund's School in Hindhead, England.
+Faisal was born on 11 October 1963 at Palestine Hospital in Al Abdali, Amman, He was early schooling in Amman, Faisal was sent in 1970 to his mother's native United Kingdom where he attended St. Edmund's School in Hindhead, England.
 In the following year, he moved to the United States where he attended the Bement School in Deerfield, Massachusetts for the next two years.
 He then moved schools again, this time to Eaglebrook School, also in Deerfield.
 In 1978, Faisal commenced his high school education at St. Albans School in Washington, D.C., from which he graduated in 1981.
 His initial university education was at Brown University from which he graduated in 1985 with a ScB degree in electrical engineering.
 The prince also earned a master's degree in management from the London Business School in 1988.
 During his university years, Faisal took flying lessons and obtained a private pilot's license.